s0oraj/Animus/README.md

 # Animus
 A simple chat android app which uses firebase to store user data.
+It uses users phone number for user authentication
 # Nuzap
 A simple news android app which shows top headline news of countries around the globe.